Why climate change and wars are reviving interest in nuclear energy

 Will Switzerland build a new nuclear power plant?

-A few weeks after the Fukushima accident, the government drafted its national Energy Strategy 2050 strategy which planned the gradual closure of existing nuclear power plants and a ban on the construction of new ones.
+A few weeks after the Fukushima accident, the government drafted its national Energy Strategy 2050 strategy.
+This planned the gradual closure of existing nuclear power plants and a ban on the construction of new ones.
 This was backed in 2017 by the Swiss population.

 However, today the debate on new nuclear power plants is also taking place in Switzerland.

-The government plans to amend [ga1] [JL2] the Nuclear Power Act as part of its counterproposal to the “Stop Blackout” popular initiative, which calls for allowing all types of climate-friendly electricity generation.
+The government plans to amend the Nuclear Power Act as part of its counterproposal to the “Stop Blackout” popular initiative, which calls for allowing all types of climate-friendly electricity generation.
 The government aims to leave the door open for new nuclear power plants if renewables are not sufficient to meet the nation’s electricity needs.

 “I hope that the ban on the use of atomic energy will be removed from the Federal Nuclear Energy Act,” said Energy Minister Albert Rösti on July 8.